 Certain behaviors and conduct may result in immediate removal from the program.
 Students who are immediately removed may pursue their education with a different program at the institution, but may not continue in the program from which they were removed.
-Dependent upon the reason for immediate removal; the student may be eligible for readmission to the program at a future time.
 A removed student seeking readmission must meet all program readmission requirements as well as an interview with the program Director or instructor and Executive Director.
 A decision made by the MLT Program Director to remove a student may be appealed utilizing the appeal procedure afforded to students through the Student Code of Conduct Policy.
-The policy is available in College's Student Handbook (p.81) on the Barton website.
+The policy is available in Barton Student Handbook (p.81) on the Barton website.